MineralsCloud/EquationsOfStateOfSolids.jl/docs/src/man/installation.md

    and have fun!

-4. While using, please keep this Julia session alive.
-Restarting might cost some time.
+4. Please keep the Julia session active while using it.
+Restarting the session may take some time.

 If you want to install the latest in-development (probably buggy) version of EquationsOfStateOfSolids, type